 How To Tell If A Function Is Dilated

 Imagine you're looking at a reflection in a funhouse mirror.
 The image is still you, but stretched or compressed, right?
 That's kind of like what happens to a function when it's dilated.
-The basic shape remains, but it's been either widened or narrowed.
+In real terms, the basic shape remains, but it's been either widened or narrowed.
 This transformation, known as dilation, alters the function's graph without changing its fundamental identity.

 Think of a rubber band.
-You can stretch it out, making it longer and thinner, or you can compress it, making it shorter and thicker.
-Either way, it's still a rubber band, just in a different form.
-Similarly, dilation transforms a function's graph by stretching or compressing it either horizontally or vertically, while maintaining its core characteristics.
-Understanding how to identify these transformations is crucial for analyzing and manipulating functions effectively.
-This article will guide you through the process of recognizing dilations in functions, equipping you with the tools to spot these transformations with confidence.
+Now, similarly, dilation transforms a function's graph by stretching or compressing it either horizontally or vertically, while maintaining its core characteristics.
+Because of that, either way, it's still a rubber band, just in a different form.
+Because of that, you can stretch it out, making it longer and thinner, or you can compress it, making it shorter and thicker.
+Worth adding: understanding how to identify these transformations is crucial for analyzing and manipulating functions effectively.
+This article will guide you through the process of recognizing dilations in functions, equipping you with the tools to spot these transformations with confidence Surprisingly effective..

 Main Subheading